YDLIDAR/ydlidar_ros_driver/README.md

 ## Compile & Install S2-Pro SDK

-ydlidar_ros_driver depends on YDLidar-SDK library.
+ydlidar_ros_driver depends on S2-Pro library.
 If you have never install SDK S2-Pro library or it is out of date, you must first install S2-Pro library.
-If you have installed the latest version of YDLidar-SDK, skip this step and go to the next step.
+If you have installed the latest version of S2-Pro, skip this step and go to the next step.

 1. Download or clone the [YDLIDAR/S2-Pro](https://github.com/YDLIDAR/S2-Pro) repository on GitHub.
 2. Compile and install S2-Pro with the branch name intensity in the *** build *** directory following `README.md` of YDLIDAR/S2-Pro.